 Sometimes when we sit down and meditate, we might suddenly be flooded by an array of crazy and weird thoughts.
 In this article I will explain why this usually happens and how to deal with this common phenomenon.
 I might also explain why the Buddha could have been an alien invader trying to brain-wash us into being peaceful and happy, or why I happen to believe that he abducted me yesterday in order to tell me that I need to save the world from an evil force called “Quast-Man” – whops I got sidetracked there by a weird thought… let’s move on 😉

 Whatever our mind produces comes from what we feed it.
 The mind is continuously ingesting various kinds of meals.
 We are feeding it through the six senses, the gates of our eyes, ears, nose, tongue, body and the mental content itself.
 If we are watching a violent movie for example, we are feeding violent content into our mind.
 If we have a nice conversation, the mind stores it as well.

 The mind will also digest everything.
-It extracts information, compares it to known processes, determines whether there is danger or not and continuously wanders off into the future and past to make sure it “will be fine”.
+It extracts information, compares it to known processes, determines whether there is danger or not and continuously wanders off into the future and past to escape uncertainty and make sure it “will be fine”.
 The waste product of mental conditioning are random thoughts and associations that run almost the entire day and night long.

 When we eat poisonous food we will get food-poisoning (you don’t say!).
 And the natural reaction of the body would be to get it all out as fast as possible.
 There’s nothing wrong with this natural reaction even though it doesn’t feel particularly pleasant.
 We can say the same of our mind.
 The mind simply replays what it is currently digesting.
 However, if we don’t get involved with the natural play of our mind, if we don’t care about it, the content will slowly dissolve.